apache/incubator-brooklyn/docs/use/guide/quickstart/index.md

 catalog.xml is catalog of application or service blueprints.
 The example file contains two demos which will be automatically downloaded from the web if you run them.

-Edit this file (in any text editor) and check that the links to the demo applications' .jars are valid.
+Edit this file (text editor) and check that the links to the demo applications' .jars are valid.
 At the time of writing these were for version `0.5.0-SNAPSHOT`, but if this has changed you may need to update the links. <!-- BROOKLYN VERSION -->

 ### SSH Key
-If this is a new machine, or you haven't used SSH before, you will need to create keys for Brooklyn to use.
-(Accept all default options, as this will setup password-less keys in the default location and Brooklyn will find them.)
+If this is a new machine, or you haven't used SSH before, you will need to create keys for Brooklyn to use, and add them your list of authorized_keys (for deployment to localhost).

-	$ ssh-keygen -t rsa
+	$ ssh-keygen -t rsa -N "" -f ~/.ssh/id_rsa
+	$ cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys

-It is advisable *not* to set a password for this key.
-If you are using an existing key that already has a password please add it to your `brooklyn.properties` file.
+(If you are using an existing key SSH that has a password, or is not located at `~/.ssh/id_rsa`, please supply the `brooklyn.localhost.private-key-file` and `brooklyn.localhost.private-key-passphrase` in your `brooklyn.properties` file.)

 ### 3-2-1 Go!